Connect with us

 East Carolina will face Pittsburgh in the 2025 Military Bowl in Annapolis, MD on Saturday, Dec.
 27.

-East Carolina will face Pittsburgh from the ACC in the 2025 Military Bowl in Annapolis, MD on Dec.
+East Carolina faced Pittsburgh from the ACC in the 2025 Military Bowl in Annapolis, MD on Dec.
 27, 2025.
+The Pirates won the game 23-17.

 Go Bowling Military Bowl